Basil Henriques: Education

-From a prominent Sephardic Jewish family, Henriques was educated at Harrow.
+From a prominent Sephardic Jewish family, Henriques was educated at Lockers Park School in Hertfordshire and Harrow.
 He studied Modern History at University College, Oxford, and graduated with a third class honours in 1913.

 First World War

 Henriques served in the Tank Corps during World War I, taking part in the Battle of Flers where his tank, C22, was ordered to clear the Quadrilateral to the north east of Ginchy.
 During this operation his tank mistakenly engaged soldiers from The Norfolk Regiment, resulting in several fatalities.

 Professional life

 In addition to writing reforms to religious Jewish ceremonies, Henriques set up boys' clubs for deprived Jewish children.
 In 1914, Henriques founded the Oxford and St George's Club; this later developed into the Bernhard Baron St George's Jewish Settlement.
 The boys received education, vocational training, recreation and holidays in the country.

 From 1923 until 1950, he would frequently send deprived, sick or merely tired children to his country home, Southcote Cottage, at Southcote, Linslade in Buckinghamshire for rest and recuperation.
 The cottage, in reality a large house, was loaned to him by his friend and fellow Jew Anthony Gustav de Rothschild, Southcourt being part of Rothschild’s Ascott Estate.

-In 1923 Henriques became a magistrate, and was named a Commander of the Order of the British Empire (CBE) in the 1948 Birthday Honours.
+In 1923 Sir Basil became a magistrate, and was named a Commander of the Order of the British Empire (CBE) in the 1948 Birthday Honours.
 He was knighted in 1955.
 He served as chairman of the East London Juvenile Court for 19 years, and served as a magistrate for 32 years.
 He retired from the Bench in 1956.

+Sir Basil was a founding member of the Homosexual Legal Reform Society, which sought to overturn the law banning sexual acts between consenting adults.